threedaymonk/lilypond-shamisen/README.md

     \trtr { c'16\2^\third bes \hajiki g \hajiki g }

-## Limitations

-### Half notes

-Some scores use a small square box to distinguish half notes from quarter notes.
-This is not implemented.

 ## Implementation notes

 Underlining of notes is implemented as a different stencil for the note stem.